Austin College Bulletin 2022-2023

 The George T. and Gladys H. Abell Library Center has played and continues to play an essential role in a student’s experience at Austin College since its opening in 1986.
-Four librarians, an archivist, and six support staff provide guidance in the use of library resources.

 The library’s second floor is designated a “Quiet Area” where students can expect noise to be kept to a minimum.
 There are reading and study areas, group study rooms with audiovisual equipment, individual carrels, a hands-on computer classroom, a group instruction classroom, and the Archives and Special Collections Suite.

 The library’s resources include a book and bound periodical collection of more than 225,000 volumes, a media collection of more than 6,000 items, and subscriptions to several thousand print and electronic periodicals.
 Classroom faculty members and librarians carefully select these materials to support the academic programs and intellectual interests of the college community.
-The library’s website provides access to the library’s catalog and to electronic resources, free and subscribed, available to all students, staff, and faculty on campus and via authentication off campus.
+The library’s website provides access to the library’s catalog and to electronic resources, free and subscribed, available to all students, staff, and faculty on campus and via authentication off-campus.

 The library’s holdings are supplemented by cooperative arrangements with other institutions and organizations, such as TexShare, a statewide initiative of the Texas State Library and Archives Commission.
 Abell Library also participates in the consortium of the Texas Council of Academic Libraries (TCAL) and the Oberlin Group, a national organization of liberal arts college libraries.
-Participation in these groups expands the range of services with borrowing privileges at other institutions, including interlibrary loan, and access to many scholarly databases that students and faculty find important.
+Participation in these groups expands the range of services with borrowing privileges at other institutions, including interlibrary loans, and access to many scholarly databases that students and faculty find important.